-(1) Represents full vesting of all outstanding stock options to purchase common stock, based on the closing stock price of our common stock of \$4.38 on December 30, 2022, the last trading day of the 2022 fiscal year, and the continued payment of six-months base salary and an additional payment in an amount equal to six times our contribution for the monthly health insurance premium for them during the month immediately prior to termination.
-Continued payment of base salary for a six-month period would have resulted in payments of \$200,000, \$140,000 and \$110,000 to Mr. Lolmaugh, Ms. Lunan and Mr. Davis, respectively, as of December 31, 2022.
-The payment equal to six months of the Company's contribution for monthly health insurance premiums would have resulted in payments of \$7,764 to Ms. Lunan and \$3,285 to Mr. Davis.

-(2) Represents continued payment of six-months base salary of \$135,000 and a payment equal to six months of the Company's contribution for monthly health insurance premiums of \$7,764, which Mr. Kinder is eligible to receive in the event his employment is terminated by us without severance cause or by him for good reason due to a change of control.
-Additionally, this amount includes the lapse of the risks of forfeiture on all outstanding shares of restricted stock, equal to \$294,919, based on the closing stock price of our common stock of \$4.38 on December 30, 2022, the last trading day of the 2022 fiscal year, which Mr. Kinder is eligible to receive in the event of a change of control, as described above.

-(3) Represents continued payment of six-months base salary and an additional payment in an amount equal to six times our contribution amount for the monthly health insurance premium for them during the month immediately prior to termination.
-Continued payment of base salary for a six-month period would have resulted in payments of \$200,000, \$140,000 and \$110,000 to Mr. Lolmaugh, Ms. Lunan and Mr. Davis, respectively, as of December 31, 2022.
-The payment equal to six months of the Company's contribution for monthly health insurance premiums would have resulted in payments of \$7,764 to Ms. Lunan and \$3,285 to Mr. Davis.
+- (1) Represents full vesting of all outstanding stock options to purchase common stock, based on the closing stock price of our common stock of \$7.36 on December 29, 2023, the last trading day of the 2023 fiscal year, and the continued payment of six-months base salary and an additional payment in an amount equal to six times our contribution for the monthly health insurance premium for them during the month immediately prior to termination.
+Continued payment of base salary for a six-month period would have resulted in payments of \$206,000 and \$113,300 to Mr. Lolmaugh and Mr. Davis, respectively, as of December 31, 2023.
+The payment equal to six months of the Company's contribution for monthly health insurance premiums would have resulted in a payment of \$3,581 to Mr. Davis. - (2) Represents continued payment of six-months base salary of \$135,000 and a payment equal to six months of the Company's contribution for monthly health insurance premiums of \$8,463, which Mr. Kinder is eligible to receive in the event his employment is terminated by us without severance cause or by him for good reason due to a change of control.
+Additionally, this amount includes the lapse of the risks of forfeiture on all outstanding shares of restricted stock, equal to \$489,999, based on the closing stock price of our common stock of \$7.36 on December 29, 2023, the last trading day of the 2023 fiscal year, which Mr. Kinder is eligible to receive in the event of a change of control, as described above. - (3) Represents continued payment of six-months base salary and an additional payment in an amount equal to six times our contribution amount for the monthly health insurance premium for them during the month immediately prior to termination.
+Continued payment of base salary for a six-month period would have resulted in payments of \$206,000 and \$113,300 to Mr. Lolmaugh and Mr. Davis, respectively, as of December 31, 2023.
+The payment equal to six months of the Company's contribution for monthly health insurance premiums would have resulted in a payment of \$3,581 to Mr. Davis.

-Ms. DiMattia did not receive any severance benefits or any accelerated vesting of her equity awards in connection with her retirement as Senior Vice President and Chief Financial Officer in January 2022, but, as described above, we entered into the Release with Ms. DiMattia in December 2021, pursuant to which she received cash compensation for her role as an advisor to the Company through March 2022, her previously granted equity awards continued to vest, and she retained the opportunity to earn a cash incentive based on the achievement of the performance targets under the Company's 2021 cash incentive plan.
-The value of those compensation arrangements for Ms. DiMattia is disclosed below (with the value of continued vesting of equity awards determined based on the closing price of our common stock on the date of vesting):
+In March 2024, Ms. Lunan voluntarily resigned from her role as our Senior Vice President and Chief Financial Officer, effective April 1, 2024.
+Between January 1, 2024 and April 1, 2024, Ms. Lunan received her base salary at a rate of \$25,750 per month, and her previously granted equity awards continued to vest while she remained an employee of the Company.
+On the effective date of Ms. Lunan's termination, all unvested equity awards were cancelled pursuant to the terms of the equity award agreements, and she forfeited the opportunity to earn a cash incentive based on the achievement of performance targets under the Company's 2024 cash incentive plan.
+The value of those compensation arrangements for Ms. Lunan is disclosed below (with the value of continued vesting of equity awards determined based on the closing price of our common stock on the date of vesting):

-Cash C ompensation for Advisory Continued Vesting of Equity Services Awards 2021 Cash Incentive Total \$ 41,208 (1) \$ 69,175 (2)) \$ 229,247 \$ 339,630
+Cash Compensation Continued Vesting of Equity Awards 2023 Cash Incentive Total \$ 66,336 (1) \$ 51,121 (2) \$ \$ 117,457